Warm Up or Hit the Slopes At These Getaways

 There are two types of winter travelers.
-On the one hand, there are those that welcome cold, snowy days because they love hitting the slopes or cozying up next to a warm fire.
+On one hand, there are those that welcome cold, snowy days because they love hitting the slopes or cozying up next to a warm fire.
 On the other hand are "snowbirds," or travelers who escape the blustery weather in favor of warmer climes when winter comes in order to feel the sun on their face and their toes in the sand.

-- Airlines and hotels dramatically lower their prices in January and February once the holiday rush has passed, save for a few exceptions, such as travel to some destinations at Christmas, New Year's Eve in New York City, and Mardi Gras in New Orleans.
+Airlines and hotels dramatically lower their prices in January and February—once the holiday rush has passed—save for a few exceptions such as travel to some destinations at Christmas, New Year's Eve in New York City, and Mardi Gras in New Orleans.

-- There are also winter-themed festivals, like Bend, Oregon’s Winterfest and Steamboat Springs, Colorado’s International Snow Sculpture Championship that happen throughout the colder months.
+There are also winter-themed festivals, like Bend, Oregon’s Winterfest and Steamboat Springs, Colorado’s International Snow Sculpture Championship that happen throughout the colder months.
+Whether you're the type of winter traveler who seeks out the snowy weather or wants to head south to sunny skies, you're sure to find a great destination in the United States this winter.

-In the East, there are popular ski resorts in Maine, New York, and south along the Appalachians.
-There are even ski and snowboarding resorts in the Southeast in the Smoky Mountains.
-In the Midwest, Michigan, Minnesota, and Wisconsin have... the most opportunities for skiing and snowboarding enthusiasts.
 For family and friends who don't ski, there are other options: Large ski resorts on both coasts typically offer other activities like snowshoeing and tubing.
-Or head to an urban oasis such as New York City to shop for post-holiday sales, ice skate in Bryant Park, and marvel as the city lights.
+Alternatively, you could head to an urban oasis such as New York City to shop for post-holiday sales, ice skate in Bryant Park, and marvel at the city lights.

-Winter Travel in the USA - Warm Destinations and Beaches
+Warm Destinations and Beaches

 For those fleeing the cold temperatures of winter, the United States has several options, including Florida, southern California, and a few islands in the Caribbean.